Michał Rosiak

-Michał Rosiak (born 12 October 2005) is a Polish professional footballer who plays as a defender or midfielder for I liga club Śląsk Wrocław.
+Michał Rosiak (born 12 October 2005) is a Polish professional footballer who plays as a defender or midfielder for Eredivisie club Twente.

 Early life

 Rosiak was born on 12 October 2005 in Białogard, Poland.
 Moving with his family to London, England at a young age, he is the son of Polish footballer Mariusz Rosiak.

 Club career

 As a youth player, Rosiak joined the youth academy of Polish side Kotwica Kołobrzeg.
 Subsequently, he joined the youth academy of English Premier League side Arsenal.
 Polish newspaper wrote in 2025 that he was "a key figure in the [club's] Premier League 2 side".

 On 3 September 2025, Rosiak joined Polish I liga club Śląsk Wrocław on a deal until the end of the season, with a one-year extension option.

+On 2 September 2026, Rosiak moved to Eredivisie club FC Twente on a four-year contract, for a reported fee of €1 million.

 International career

 Rosiak is a Poland youth international.
 During October 2023, he played for the Poland under-19s during the 2024 UEFA European Under-19 Championship qualification.